Publisher: Penguin

 All the Bright Places centres around the very serious subject matters of suicide and depression which, most of the way through the book, seem to be painted as a light and cute picture instead of what they really are.
 In this book, it's like suicidal thoughts are something "quirky" to have.

+I really don't think this is the best of books for young, impressionable teenagers.
 I can't recall at any point thinking "this is going to be helpful to someone who's feeling down and needs a boost - a reminder that everything can turn out okay" or "this is so enlightening".
 To me, it really came across as pushing the message that you're better off hiding your problems, that adults are not going to take your issues seriously, and that seeking professional, medical help is a waste of time.
 Basically, you're eff-ing doomed if you're in Niven's book.

 As the story progresses, when the light and cute comes to an end, you finally see the tragic downward spiral into mental illness in full-force.
 I found this part of the story true to life - that everything is peachy and then suddenly it's not, but I just wish that Finch's issues could've been written more seriously in the first three-quarters of the book rather than as quirky personality traits that young girls are likely to fawn over.